Home / Business / The 3-Month Rule: My Technical Framework for Doing Things That Don’t Scale Variation 858

 In the startup world, you often hear advice akin to Paul Graham’s mantra: “Do things that don’t scale.”
 However, the conversation rarely dives into the actionable strategies for implementing this in the realm of coding and software development.
 After spending eight months on my AI podcast platform, I’ve devised a straightforward framework that I call the 3-Month Rule.
 Essentially, any hack or unscalable solution I implement gets a three-month trial period.
 If it proves its worth, I refine it into a fully-fledged feature.
 If not, it’s time to let it go.

-Challenging the Norm: Why startups Need a Different Approach
+Challenging the Norm: Why Startups Need a Different Approach

 As engineers, our instinct is often to craft scalable solutions right from the start.
 We get caught up in the intricate designs of microservices and distributed systems, conjuring architectures suited for companies with millions of users.
 This, however, can lead to heightened expenses and unnecessary complexity, especially for startups still finding their footing.